 This is why it's so important to ensure the oven is properly preheated before baking bread!

-Why Use A Dutch Oven For Bread Baking?
+Why Use A Dutch Oven?

 So you can see now, how high temperatures and steam work together to create the perfect loaf, but where does the dutch oven come in?